Interstellar-2014

 Years later (on earth anyway) Murphy and Tom (now grown and played by Jessica Chastain and Casey Affleck) assume their father Cooper is dead.

-Critically, the story is way too much to comprehend and after a while, I found myself gradually letting go of the story altogether instead of focusing on the visual spectacle I was treated to.
+Critically, the story is way too much to comprehend.
+I let go of the story instead of focusing on the visual spectacle I was treated to.

-The plot eventually meanders off track completely as the team traverses through a space wormhole created by an alien intelligence and travels fifty years or so without aging, while obviously life has gone on over planet Earth.
+The plot eventually meanders off track as the team traverses through a space wormhole created by an alien intelligence and travels fifty years without aging.
+Life has gone on over planet Earth.
 Some characters age, others do not.

 To summarize, the story is convoluted and impossible to follow.

-Speaking of the story side to Interstellar, the writing contained an irritating wholesomeness to it, especially in the early stages- pre outer space.
+Speaking of the story side of Interstellar, the writing contains an irritating wholesomeness, especially in the early stages- pre-outer space.

-McConaughey was given this tough guy, machismo side to him that screamed of Hollywood traditionalism- almost like “I am a man- I save the family”.
+McConaughey was given this tough, machismo side to him that screams of Hollywood traditionalism- almost like “I am a man- I save the family”.
 Haven’t we seen this too many times in film?

-The visual aspect to Interstellar, however, is a spectacle and much, much better than the story, especially during the final third of the film.
+The visual aspect of Interstellar is a spectacle and much, much better than the story, especially during the final third of the film.
 The sheer grandeur is astounding.
 When the crew lands on Miller’s planet, an ocean world, a great tidal wave topples their space ship killing one of the team.

 The massive look of the tidal wave is monumental in size and ferocity.
-Later, when the crew lands on an icy planet, the immense coldness and shape of the planet work perfectly in the film and one feels like they are really in outer space.
+Later, when the crew lands on an icy planet, the immense coldness and shape of the planet work perfectly and one feels like they are in outer space.

-How inventive and creative was the scene where Cooper attempts to contact a character through a bookshelf.
-The scene was set up like a maze with different periods, and colors and shapes, seemingly blending was very impressive and artistic.
+How inventive and creative is the scene where Cooper attempts to contact a character through a bookshelf.
+The scene is set up like a maze with different periods, colors, and shapes, seemingly blending is very impressive and artistic.

 Visually speaking, Interstellar has some similarities to the 1968 epic 2001: A Space Odyssey.
 Grandiose, artistic, experimental, and epic along with the obvious space theme allow the two films to be compared.

 However, where 2001: A Space Odyssey was about life and contains a clear and powerful message, I did not find the same with Interstellar.
-Instead, I did not find much of a message, but rather a confusing story, mixed with spectacular visuals.
+Instead, I did not find a message, only a confusing story, mixed with spectacular visuals.

-Oscar Nominations: Best Original Score, Best Sound Editing, Best Sound Mixing, Best Production Design, Best Visual Effects (won)
+Oscar Nominations: 1 win-Best Original Score, Best Sound Editing, Best Sound Mixing, Best Production Design, Best Visual Effects (won)

 Leave a Reply